subinabid/pax/readme.md

 Run `python manage.py createsuperuser` to create an admin. django will ask for a username, email id and password.

 I always wondered where django stores the username and password.
-Apparently,its in the same database. `git status` indicates that the database has been changed.
+Apparently, its in the same database. `git status` indicates that the database has been changed.
 I am a bit confused here - should I include the database in my `git add` or not?
 Since I do not know the answer for sure, I am adding it anyway!
 I am also trying to hold my OCD to `git push` after every commit.